 Vlkolinec village UNESCO World Heritage - untouched and complex example of folk countryside architecture

 Wooden church in Hronsek is a precious historical monument, together with a wooden belfry from 1726.
-The oak pillars are decorated with carved header Ionian ornaments.
+The oak pillars have carved header Ionian ornaments.
 It has a shingle roof with three crosses and a rooster, as a Christian symbol of vigilance.

 Spis castle UNESCO World Heritage - partly restored medieval castle

-Spisska Kapitula UNESCO World Heritage - one of the largest and most interesting Romanesque monuments in Slovakia
+Spisska Kapitula UNESCO World Heritage - one of the most interesting Romanesque monuments in Slovakia

-The town consists of the Cathedral of St. Martin, a former monastery, and a single street, all of medieval construction and enclosed by a town wall.
+The town consists of the Cathedral of St Martin, a former monastery, and a single street.
+A town wall encloses all of the medieval constructions.

 The Roman-Catholic St James church in Levoca - main altar is the tallest of its kind in the world

-The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 in the workshop of Master Pavol of Levoca the master himself.
+The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 by Master Pavol of Levoca.

-The Roman Catholic church in the Slovakian village of German origin is from the late 15th century, represents the oldest type of Slovakia.
+The Roman Catholic church in the Slovakian village of German origin is from the late 15th century and represents the oldest type of Slovakia.
 The main altar originates from the years 1460 - 1470.

 The Church of St Nicholas in Bodruzal - UNESCO World Heritage